 Students who drop all of their classes prior to the first day of class may cancel their registration and receive a 100% refund, but they must reapply to reenter LSU before they can register for a subsequent semester.
 Once classes have started, students may voluntarily resign from LSU through the final day for resigning as designated in the Academic Calendar.
-To cancel or resign, students must go to the Office of Student Services in 106 Woodin Hall to initiate the appropriate paperwork.
+To cancel or resign, College of Agriculture students must go to the Office of Student Services in 106 Woodin Hall to initiate the appropriate paperwork.

 If you schedule a course and do not meet all prerequisites or corequisites, your enrollment in that course may be canceled.

 How do I enroll in “Permission of Department” or “Permission of Instructor” courses?